 Driving Miss Daisy is a light comedy-drama genre of movie.
 It was released on December 13th 1989.
 It evoked a lot of emotion, because it focusses on Daisy’s life, she wants to be independent but will she eventually be?
 It was directed by the renowned director, Bruce Beresford.
 It was a successful movie because in 1990 on the 62nd Academy award it received many nomination about 9 nominations and it won 4 of the nomination, this included Daisy who was awarded the best actress.
+Jessica Tandy was onе of the nominees announced on February 14th and it was some kind of symbolic Valentine’s Day gift for her.
 You will be surprised that this movie began as a play in small theatres.

 Driving Miss Daisy is all about the drama and memorable moments that Daisy Werthan (Jessica Tandy) faces.
 It is also in a traditional structured suburb (Atlanta) setting this is in 1940 and early 1950s.
 If you notice this is after the civil right movement.
 Daisy life is intertwined with Hoke Colburn (Morgan Freeman), who is just a mere driver.
 The movie begins with Daisy who is 60 years old almost in an accident.
 Many companies do not want to insure the accident.
 Boolie (Dan Aykroyd) who is the son and the heir of the textile firm is worried and decides to get her driver who will drive her around.
 This is where Daisy and Hoke meet.
 Hoke is also elderly and we dare say he is almost her age.